Being With: The Axis Syllabus with Claire Turner Reid and Kerwin Barrington – REGISTER NOW!

 Gratitude Lodge at Earthdance Tickets

-Includes a bed in the Gratitude Lodge, event offerings, and food during the event.
+Includes a bed in the Gratitude Lodge, event offerings, and food.

 The Gratitude Lodge (a.k.a. the Earthdance dorm) is the main lodging facility, connected to the Farmhouse by a short wooded trail.
 The lodge includes large and small rooms featuring dormitory-style bunks and beds (twin & queen size) and is included in the base event cost.
 Beds are available on a first come basis.